-ET240 : Onshore and Offshore Wind Energy - This course is designed to familiarize students with land-based and offshore wind energy.
+- ET240: Onshore and Offshore Wind Energy This course is designed to familiarize students with land-based and offshore wind energy.
 Students will learn about the theory behind wind energy and wind turbine design as well as the construction of both land-based and offshore wind projects.
 Students will learn how economics, policy, and regulations impact wind installation and operations.
 Students will use case studies to better understand the challenges of wind turbine operations and maintenance.
 Prerequisites: EG234.
 Cr.
-3.

-ET351 : Thermal/Fluids Lab - Experiments in thermodynamics, heat transfer, and fluid mechanics, standard experimental techniques, data analysis, and report writing.
+3. - ET250: Risk Assessment and Reliability Eng.
+An introduction to a multidisciplinary field that investigates the links among operations, design, manufacture, and the likelihood of failure at the component and system levels.
+Topics include a study of reliability testing, failure mode and effect analysis (FMEA), human factors, and reliability management.
+Prerequisites: MS253 and ET230.
+Lec.
+3, Cr.
+3 - ET351: Thermal/Fluids Lab Experiments in thermodynamics, heat transfer, and fluid mechanics, standard experimental techniques, data analysis, and report writing.
 Communications intensive.
 Prerequisite: ET211 or ES352 or ES201 or ES251.
 Lab.
 3, Cr.
-2.

-ET362 : Nature and Properties of Materials - This course introduces materials used in engineering applications along with guidelines for determining the appropriate materials for a given application.
+2. - ET362: Nature and Properties of Materials This course introduces materials used in engineering applications along with guidelines for determining the appropriate materials for a given application.
 It also introduces fundamental science that determines the properties of materials, such as bonding types and atomic/molecular structures.
 Mechanical and physical properties of materials will be examined in the lectures and in laboratory exercises.
 Includes standard experimental techniques, mechanical and computerized data acquisition and analysis, and report writing.
 Communications intensive.
 Prerequisites: CH301, ET230, and ET452.
 Rec.
 2, Lab.
 2, Cr.
-3.

-ET371 : Electrical Power I - Extension of electromagnetic principles to AC and DC circuits, including balanced three-phase AC, and their application to the analysis of DC and AC circuits.
+3. - ET371: Electrical Power I Extension of electromagnetic principles to AC and DC circuits, including balanced three-phase AC, and their application to the analysis of DC and AC circuits.
 Includes meters, transformers, batteries, and three-phase AC.
 Introduction to practical operation of shipboard and industrial electrical systems.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisite: PS201 or PS261.
 Rec.
 3, Lab.
 2, Cr.
-4.
+4. - ET377: Engineering Economics A study of economic theories and principles as applied to engineering decision making.
+It includes methods of compound interest, annual worth, and present worth, rate of return, benefit/cost ratio, capital allocation, depreciation, and risk analysis.
+Other topics will include revenue requirements, price level changes, and minimum attractive rate of return.
+Rec.
+3, Cr.
+3. - ET378: Computer Applications For Power A practical study of typical engineering software used in industry.
+Examples include the use of spreadsheet for economic studies, computer aided drafting, power plant controls, moving data from one analysis to another, and special topics chosen by the instructor.
+Prerequisite: CS150.
+Rec.
+2, Lab.
+3, Cr.
+3.

+ET399: Special Topics in Engineering Technology - An upper-level course in engineering technology and related topics.
+Topics to be determined based on student or faculty proposals.
+Prerequisites to be determined based on course level and content or approval of department chair and instructor.
+Cr.
+1-3.

+ET401: Automation and Control - A study of principles and hardware for control and automation systems as applied to processes in marine and shoreside power plants.
+Media studied include pneumatic, hydraulic, mechanical, and electrical/electronic.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
+Prerequisites: EG372, CE203 or CO200 or CO201 or CO203.
+Co-requisite: ET432.
+Rec.
+2, Lab.
+2, Cr.
+3.